 Gravity takes hold of this zipliner and increases their speed.

 Friction is one of the forces that slows you down on the zipline.
 When ziplining, you travel down the line on a piece of gear called a trolley.
 This trolley has wheels on it that roll down the metal line, because rolling creates less friction than sliding.
-Without the trolley, you likely would get stuck halfway down the line, because the force of friction is greater than the force of gravity.
+Without the trolley, you likely would get stuck halfway down the line.
+And, because the force of friction is greater than the force of gravity.

 On some ziplines, stopping at the bottom is also controlled by friction.
 The riders are given gloves so that as they near the end of the line, they can slide their hand on the line to slow themselves down.
 The force between the hand and the line is an example of friction at work.